ashsnandi/graphtheory-md/README.md

 # Graph Theory (Disclaimer: this project is a WIP)

-**Graph THeory** is a plugin for Obsidian that automatically identifies and connects notes with similar content or themes by leveraging a large language model (LLM).
+**Graph Theory** is a plugin for Obsidian that automatically identifies and connects notes with similar content or themes by leveraging a large language model (LLM).
 This plugin helps you discover relationships between your notes based on language patterns, making it easier to explore your ideas and create a more connected knowledge base.

 ## Features